Mike Hammah: Elections

 Hammah was first elected into Parliament on the Ticket of the National Democratic Congress during the 1996 Ghanaian General Elections for the Efutu Constituency in the Central Region of Ghana.
-He polled 11,398 votes out of the valid votes cast representing 42.80% over his opponents joseph Nunoo-Mensah an NPP member who polled 9,144 votes, Emma H.Tandoh a CPP member who polled 0 vote, Joseph Nunoo-Mensah a CPP member who polled 0 vote and Kingsley Arko-Sam an IND member who also polled 0 vote.
+He polled 11,398 votes out of the valid votes cast representing 42.80% over his opponents Joseph Nunoo-Mensah an NPP member who polled 9,144 votes, Emma H.Tandoh a CPP member who polled 0 vote, and Kingsley Arko-Sam an IND member who also polled 0 vote.
 He won again in 2000 with 9,716 votes out of the 20,040 valid votes cast representing 48.10% over his opponents Oheneba A. Akyeampong an NPP member, Frank Ebo Sam an IND member, Kingsley Arko Sam a CPP member and Ebenezer Newman-Acquah a PNC member who polled 9,470 votes, 399 votes, 275 votes and 180 votes respectively.

 He was elected as the Member of parliament in the 5th parliament of the 4th republic of Ghana for the Effutu constituency after winning the 2008 Ghanaian general elections on the ticket of the National Democratic Congress.
 In this elections he was elected after obtaining 15,297 votes out of the 28,055 total valid votes cast equivalent to 54.5% of total valid votes cast.
 He was elected over Samuel Owusu-Agyei of the New Patriotic Party and Henry Kweku Bortsie of the Convention People's Party.
 These obtained 43.39% and 2.08% respectively out of the total valid votes cast.

+Workshops and courses

+He has also taken part in a number of domestic and international workshops and courses.
+Workshops and courses attended include the Public Investment Program in Ghana, which was organized by M. D. P. I., the Entrepreneur Development Program, which was organized by Empretech Ghana Limited, and the Exporting to Developed Countries program, which was organized by CBI, Holland in the Netherlands and the US Department of Transportation's Open Skies Policy African Perspective workshop were held in Chicago, USA, among other places.